Mad Teddy's web-pages

 If we were to use this process in a particular case with actual numbers for

-the coefficients, there'd no confusion.
+the coefficients, there'd be no confusion.
 However, when we use algebraic

 symbols (pronumerals) to stand for coefficients in fully-general formulas,